-Protesting wrestlers say they will immerse medals into Ganga today, begin hunger strike

-Olympic medallists Bajrang Punia, Sakshi Malik and World Championships medallist Vinesh Phogat said on Tuesday that they will immerse their medals into Ganga river and then begin a hunger strike at India Gate in New Delhi.
+Farmer leader Naresh Tikait stops wrestlers from immersing their medals in Ganga

+“They [wrestlers] need to be practising in stadiums but have been ill-treated and forced to sit at Jantar Mantar and now at sacred Ganga Ghat,” Tikait said, reported the Hindustan Times.
+In fact, action should be taken against Brij Bhushan.
+We are with truth and as farmers’ agitation had shown, sooner or later victory will be of truth.”

+The farmer leader said that a khap meeting will be held on Wednesday, reported ANI.
+“Entire Indian government is saving one man [Brij Bhushan Sharan Singh],” he added.

-India’s top wrestlers were detained by the police on Sunday while they were trying to march to the new Parliament building in New Delhi, to demand the arrest of Wrestling Federation of India chief Brij Bhushan Sharan Singh over sexual harassment allegations.
+India’s top wrestlers had been detained by the police on Sunday while they were trying to march to the new Parliament building in New Delhi to demand Singh’s arrest.
+The wrestling body chief, who is also a Bharatiya Janata Party MP has been accused of sexually harassing seven women players, including a minor.

-The wrestlers posted similar statements on their social media handles, explaining why they are resorting to this measure.
+On Tuesday, the wrestlers posted similar statements on their social media handles, explaining why they are resorting to this measure.

 “These medals are our life and soul,” their statement said.
-“After we put them in River Ganga, there would be no meaning for us to live.
-So we will got to India Gate and sit on a fast unto death.
+“After we put them in the River Ganga, there would be no reason us to live.
+So we will go to India Gate and sit on a fast unto death.”

 On Sunday, the Delhi Police booked Punia, Malik, Phogat and others for rioting and obstructing public servants from discharging their duty, PTI reported.